-We publish news, interviews and reviews on various topics including movies, music, books, food, traveling and photography, as well as fiction and non-fiction essays.
+We publish news, interviews and reviews on various topics including movies, music, books, food, traveling and photography, as well as essays (fiction and non-fiction).

 Our strength is in the rich tapestry of art & culture topics we cover.
 We think global.
 Some of the content that you can expect here include independent artists, art house movies, queer cinema, world literature, food reviews from across cultures, music from the Islamic world, travel photography, modern interpretations of Southeast Asian folklore and many more.

-We also deliver in-depth quality articles on socio-economic issues around Southeast Asia, with the hope to inspire better social policy in the region.
+We also deliver in-depth quality articles on socio-economic issues and human rights issues around Southeast Asia, with the hope to inspire better attitudes, laws and policy in the region.